DBIYA26/pro-tasker-frontend/README.md

 git push --force
 🧠 Author Notes
 This frontend was built by Artis Watson as part of the final capstone for a full-stack MERN bootcamp.
 It demonstrates real-world architecture, client-server communication, and secure React app development.

+For future enhancements, I plan to improve my frontend by making sure all pages and routes are properly handled and no pages return a “not found” error.
+I also want to apply styles and visual cues for task due dates, as well as complete the functionality of my task adder component.